Andrew Sandoval: Career

 In December 1989, Sandoval performed his first live show as a solo musician and began professionally recording his music soon after (though his first record release did not appear until 1995).
 His last performances as a musician took place in Spain during a 2010 tour.

 On September 11, 2006, Sandoval added DJ to his list of credits when he launched a weekly radio show called Come To The Sunshine on Luxuriamusic.com, which is broadcast live from Los Angeles every Monday from 3 to 5 p.m.
 (Pacific Time Zone).
 A website chronicling the show was launched during the program's second series.
 On May 28, 2017, Come To The Sunshine moved from Luxuriamusic.com to WFMU's Rock & Soul Ichiban.
+On November 11, 2020, Come To The Sunshine was ported over to WFMU's Rock 'N Soul Radio stream.

-On December 1, 2010, Sandoval received his first Grammy nomination as a compiler and engineer for the Rhino release Where the Action Is!
+On December 1, 2010, Sandoval received a Grammy nomination as a compiler and engineer for the Rhino release Where the Action Is!
 Los Angeles Nuggets 1965–1968.

 Under the moniker Andrew, Sandoval has issued four albums (From Me to You, Happy to Be Here, What's It All About and A Beautiful Story) and two EPs (Happily Ever After and Million Dollar Movie).
 In 2006, Spanish label Hanky Panky issued a compilation of his recordings past and present titled 33: The Best of Andrew.
 His first officially released recording was featured on 1994's tribute compilation Sing Hollies in Reverse (which showcased various artists covering songs originally recorded by UK group the Hollies).
 Sandoval's songs have also been heard in the DVD versions of such television series as Dawson's Creek and Party Of Five.

 The cast of musicians performing on Sandoval's albums include Ric Menck of Velvet Crush, David Nolte, Tom Dawes of the Cyrkle, Matt Cooker, Jim Laspesa, Carrie Bartsch, Kristian Hoffman, Dennis Diken of the Smithereens, Dave Amels, Probyn Gregory, Nelson Bragg, Steve Stanley, David Jenkins and Dan Schwartz.
 The producer/engineer of nearly all Sandoval's recordings is Brian Kehew.

 Sandoval has also recorded and toured with Rock and Roll Hall of Fame inductee Dave Davies (of The Kinks).
 His work with Davies is included on the collections Unfinished Business, Rock Bottom, and Kinked.
 Other artists that Sandoval has performed or recorded with include P.F.
 Sloan, Jackie DeShannon, Danny Hutton, Keith Allison, Kristian Hoffman, Dennis Diken with Bell Sound, Jigsaw Seen, The Wonderful World Of Joey, Patrick Campbell-Lyons and Abby Travis.